Trench Crusade: It’s Over The Top

 How do they play?

 Do you want to play horrific demons from hell?
 Then this is the warband for you.
-They are an elite warband with very strong demonic units, that not only all cause fear, but also allow you to use twisted Goetic Magic, a system that lets you use any model’s (friend or foe) blood markers to cast your fell powers; their power is harnessed through suffering.
+They’re an elite warband with very strong demonic units, that not only all cause fear, but also allow you to use twisted Goetic Magic, a system that lets you use any model’s (friend or foe) blood markers to cast your fell powers; their power is harnessed through suffering after all.
 These powers are mostly tied to the specific Sin your warband is built around.
 Once picked you can choose from several upgrades and Goetic powers to give you force; with Wrath allowing you to rush down the enemy, Lust to distract them or Sloth to sink them into idleness.
 And if that’s not enough for you, you can dispatch a Desecrated Saint, a multi-limbed melee horror, to annihilate your foes.

 But how can I play if it’s not out yet?